Partner, Washington, D.C.

 - Numerous corporate and individual clients in FCPA inquiries: defending in SEC and DOJ FCPA investigations of hiring practices in high risk jurisdictions.

-- Leading companies in digital asset industry: advising a range of digital asset market participants on US securities, AML and sanctions laws, including in connection with requests for no-action relief from SEC.
+- Leading companies and individuals in digital asset industry: advising a range of digital asset market participants on US securities, AML and sanctions laws, including SEC and DOJ investigations.

 - Numerous individuals and investment advisory firms: defending in SEC insider trading inquiries in which no enforcement actions were taken.